 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hutto is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hutto is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Hutto who work in office and administrative support (15.66%), teaching (11.17%), and management occupations (7.17%).
+Overall, Hutto is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hutto who work in office and administrative support (17.21%), sales jobs (8.78%), and management occupations (7.79%).

 Also of interest is that Hutto has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Hutto in 2010 was $23,144, which is middle income relative to Texas and the nation.
-This equates to an annual income of $92,576 for a family of four.
+The per capita income in Hutto in 2018 was $27,057, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $108,228 for a family of four.
 However, Hutto contains both very wealthy and poor people as well.

 Hutto is an extremely ethnically-diverse city.
 The people who call Hutto home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hutto residents report their race to be White, followed by Black or African-American.
 Hutto also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.37% of the city’s residents.
-Important ancestries of people in Hutto include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 29.83% of the city’s residents.
+Important ancestries of people in Hutto include German, Irish, English, European, and Italian.

 The most common language spoken in Hutto is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Polish.